sympy/sympy/doc/src/modules/polys/basics.rst

 and multiplication are called *polynomial expressions in the generators* `x_i`.

-By the distributive law it is possible to do perform multiplications before additions and subtractions.
+By the distributive law it is possible to perform multiplications before additions and subtractions.
 The products of generators thus obtained are called *monomials*.
 They are usually written in the form